DARMA-tasking/vt/src/building.md

-\page vt-build Build
+\page vt-build How to Build
-\brief How to build
+\brief Building DARMA/vt with cmake

 \vt can be built with `cmake` or built inside a `docker` container.
 Most of the external dependencies come bundled with \vt for ease of compiling.